How nutrition effects the thyroid

 You should also stop consuming vegetable oils such as margarine, soybean oil, corn oil, peanut oil, canola oil and sunflower oil.

-Of course, as part of the paleolithic diet, products with added sugar such as soft drinks, any candy or juice that comes to us in a package (including fruit juices) must be removed.
+Of course, as part of the paleolithic diet, products with added sugar such as soft drinks, any candy or juice that comes in a package (including fruit juices) should be avoided.
 As a rule of thumb – if it comes in a box, don’t eat it.

 It is not recommended to deliberately fast in the paleo diet.
 You should eat when you’re hungry and there’s nothing to stress about if you happen to skip a meal or two.
-You don’t have to eat a set number of meals a day and you have to do what feels most natural.
+You don’t have to eat a set number of meals a day, do what feels most natural and follow your satiety-hunger mechanism.

-Keep to short and intense training sessions and do not train intensely every day.
-Don’t overtrain and choose short, intense sprint workouts instead of long cardio workouts.
+Stick to short and intense training sessions and do not train intensely every day.
+Don’t overtrain and choose short, intense sprint workout over a long cardio workout.

-Some of the approach guidelines of the paleo diet also include physical activity, where in most training it is recommended to reach a heart rate between 55 and 75 percent of maximum heart rate.
+Actually some of paleo diet basic guidelines include physical activity, where in most workouts it would be recommended to reach heart rate level between 55 and 75 percent of maximum heart rate.

-For those who suffer from autoimmune problems in the thyroid gland, it is recommended to experiment for a specified period with a normal Paleolithic diet or the stricter version AIP and examine how the thyroid gland and the level of antibodies have changed at the end of that period.
-You should work with a doctor who supports such nutritional approaches as a tool for treating thyroid problems.
+For those who suffer from autoimmune problems especially in the thyroid gland, it is recommended to experiment for a specified period with Paleolithic diet or the stricter version- AIP diet.
+By that you will be able to examine how the thyroid gland and the level of antibodies would change at the end of that specific period.
+It is highly recommended to work with a doctor who supports such nutritional approaches as a way of treating thyroid problems.

 The carnivore diet and the thyroid gland

-This diet was rich in animal products and many testified that it helped them manage and even cure autoimmune diseases including Hashimoto’s.
+This diet is rich in animal products and many testified that it helped them manage and even cure autoimmune diseases including Hashimoto’s.

 There are quite a few questions regarding the carnivore diet in the context of the thyroid gland.
 First of all, is it possible to maintain such a diet for the long term?
 And how exactly does it help reduce autoimmune problems?